bjaan/AMPi-Display/README.md

 * 2 channels x 100W (Stereo) Class D Audio Amplifier
 * Built-in internet audio streaming device with high-quality Digital-to-Analog Converter (DAC), e.g. 192KHz/24-bit FLAC
 * Built-in pre-amplifier
 * Input audio transformers functioning as a ground loop isolator.
-This allows for a full galvanic separation between external audio equipment and the DAC and AMPi
+This allows for a full galvanic separation between external audio equipment and the DAC, and the amplifier section
 * Computer-controlled interface that controls the screen, manages the power of and the services running on the built-in audio streaming device
 * 3 switchable external analog audio input channels using a relay array through a rotary switch
 * Audio level indicator
 * Built-in mains power supply (100-230V)
 * AirPlay playback using [Shairport Sync](https://github.com/mikebrady/shairport-sync).
 AMPi identifies itself as a AirPlay network player, where your iPhone or iTunes on a Mac can be connected to, to play music.
 You can also use iTunes on Windows 10 to play music through AirPlay or route your audio to AMPi using [TuneBlade](http://www.tuneblade.com/)
 * Bluetooth 4.2 Playback, this overrides everything and directly accessible after power-up
+* Quiet & high-quality upsampled to 192kHz/16bit Audio CD playback through generic USB CD/DVD drive (WIP).
+Breaths new life into the Audio CD format!
 * Pandora.com music player (WIP), using [Pianobar](https://github.com/PromyLOPh/pianobar)

 Front and back panel design (WIP):